KelvinShadewing/brux-gdk/docs/fileio.md

 * <a name="setWriteDir"></a>**`setWriteDir( string )`**

   Sets the path where file writing should be allowed.
-Writing directories are automatically prepended to the search path, overriding any matching files.
+Writing directories are automatically prepended to the root of the search path, overriding any matching files.
   Wrapper of [PHYSFS_setWriteDir()](https://icculus.org/physfs/docs/html/physfs_8h.html#a36c408d40b3a93c8f9fc02a16c02e430).

 > **NOTE:**